-When her son, a graduate of Wells High School, was shot and killed, Felipa Mena decided to direct her advocacy efforts toward preventing more violence.
-At a time when student conflict at Wells had careened out of control and more than half of the students transferred out to other schools, Felipa went to Principal Ernesto Matias to suggest that he consider using Peace Circles as an alternative to suspensions.
+When her son, a graduate of Wells High School, was shot and killed, parent leader Felipa Mena decided to direct her advocacy efforts toward preventing more violence.
+At a time when student conflict at Wells had careened out of control and more than half of the students transferred out to other schools, Felipa went to Ernesto Matias, the principal at the time, to suggest that he consider using Peace Circles as an alternative to suspensions.
 He agreed and the Peace Center’s work has been growing at Wells High School ever since.

 Thinking about Felipa’s idea, I said to myself, ‘We can suspend kids—and we do—but are we really equipping them to make good decisions out there?
 We don’t.
 The Peace Circles run by COFI parents provide students with tools to de-escalate potentially violent conflict.
 They also offer rehabilitative consequences that involve reflecting on what was done wrong and how to make up for it.
 That’s a different approach.

 Changing the climate at Wells to safety and security was the priority.
 The big question is how do you move kids from hopelessness to hope?
 A lot of what we see is not kid created.
 But you label kids at-risk, and then expect them to behave when they come to school.
 And the backdrop to their life has been people who let them down.
 The result?
 Hurt kids hurting other kids.
 So the challenge was getting our kids to reflect so they actually think that they are players in their lives instead of bystanders.
 In a culture of poverty, we let things happen to us.
 We’ll say it’s destiny rather than making decisions that might propel us to a different counter narrative.